BlameTroi/txblibs/README.txt

 reference.

 Library Source
 --------------

-The source (.c) and basic header (.h) are stored in the src/ and inc/ subdirectories.
-Then a library include such as txbpat.h is created by a header library packer utility (see the buildhdr/ subdirectory) from the src/pat.c and inc/pat.h.
+The source (.c) and basic header (.h) are stored in the source/src/ and source/inc/ sub-directories.
+Then a library include such as txbpat.h is created by a header library packer utility (see https://github.com/BlameTroi/buildhdr) from the src/pat.c and inc/pat.h.

 Testing
 -------

-The test/ subdirectory contains test source and build artifacts (.o) for the unpacked versions of the libraries.
+The test/ sub-directory contains test source and build artifacts (.o) for the unpacked versions of the libraries.
 These are still being cleaned up, but ultimately each library will have a separate unit test source file.